zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

 5. How would a client-side end user find and obtain the correct API ML service instance ID for the desired instance of their service?

-   In Zowe V2 **[is V2 correct here?]**, clients can use the header instance ID to route communications to a specific instance.
+   In Zowe V2, clients can use the header instance ID to route communications to a specific instance.
 Clients can get instance IDs for specific services via an API on the discovery service.
 We are planning to improve the method for finding service IDs in Zowe V3.

 6. Will the LPAR ID be available for the clients to obtain?